Honors Alumni Award

 John Dewitt (Mathematics, 2013), whose impressive record of achievement both in the classroom and on the field were a winning combination when this year’s nominees were being considered, addressed seventy-five Honors College Associates and Graduates and hundreds of guests at the Spring 2019 Honors Graduation Ceremony on Friday, May 17, at the Culver Family Welcome Center.

-John, an accomplished runner in his own right, works and lives in West Allis, Wisconsin, where he inspires and encourages Nathan Hale High School students as their equally dedicated and enthusiastic mathematics teacher and track and field coach.
+John, an avid and distinctly accomplished runner in his own right, works and lives in West Allis, Wisconsin, where he inspires and encourages Nathan Hale High School students with equal parts dedication and enthusiasm as both a mathematics teacher and as a track and field coach.

 John is the first full-time educator to receive the Honors Alumni Award.